-- 4.74 Where a decision is made to use a charges calculator to estimate a charge, the agency or minister should examine a sample of the relevant documents and adjust the parameters of the charges calculator accordingly. - 4.75 Generally, where a large number of documents have been identified in response to an FOI request and the agency or minister decides it is appropriate to impose a charge, there is an expectation that the agency or minister will obtain an accurate estimate by sampling a reasonable selection of the relevant documents.
+- 4.74 Where a decision is made to use a charges calculator to estimate a charge, the agency or minister should examine a sample of the relevant documents and adjust the parameters of the charges calculator accordingly. - 4.75 Generally, where a large number of documents have been identified in response to an FOI request and the agency or minister decides it is appropriate to impose a charge, there is an

-19 'GD' and Department of the Prime Minister and Cabinet [2015] AICmr 46 [21].
+19 'GD' and Department of the Prime Minister and Cabinet [2015] AlCmr 46 [21].

-- 4.76 A representative sample of at least 10 percent of the documents is generally considered an appropriate sample size to assess processing time.20 This provides the agency or minister with an indication of the time that may be required to make a decision on the request.
+- expectation that the agency or minister will obtain an accurate estimate by sampling a reasonable selection of the relevant documents. - 4.76 A representative sample of at least 10 percent of the documents is generally considered an appropriate sample size to assess processing time.20 This provides the agency or minister with an indication of the time that may be required to make a decision on the request.
 However where the request involves a large number of documents, a smaller sample size may be appropriate.
 In all cases, a representative sample is required. - 4.77 Agencies and ministers should assess the amount of time it will take to search for and/or retrieve the documents held in the representative sample, as well as the amount of time it will take to examine, consider any exemptions that may apply, and prepare a decision for those documents.
 The figures derived from the representative sample should then be used to calculate the total processing time for the documents within the scope of the applicant's request.
 See Part 3 of these Guidelines for further discussion of sampling in the context of practical refusals under s 24AA(1)(a) of the FOI Act.